joitapaul/Mood-Music-System/Emotional_Detection_Master/README.md

 * Download the FER-2013 dataset inside the `src` folder.

-* If you want to train this model, use:
+* If you want to train this model, use :

 ```bash
 cd src